German Majors

 PrerequisiteGERM 262

-A four-week advanced language and culture class based in Graz, Austria, with a particular focus on the multi-national, polyglot Austro-Hungarian Empire and its impact on modern Austria's multi-ethnic, multi-cultural identity.
-Language and culture classes take place in the University of Graz's language center, Treffpunkt Sprachen.
-Afternoon discussion classes focus on Austrian culture, supported by readings from the texts, film screenings, and visits to important sites and events in Graz and its environs.
-During excursions to Vienna and Budapest, we compare the two rival imperial capitals of the Austro-Hungarian Empire, visit the opera houses and national art collections, and consider both the function of art in forging national - and imperial - identity, and the role of power in the construction of taste.
+A four-week advanced language and culture class based in Austria, with a particular focus on the multi-national, polyglot Austro-Hungarian Empire and its impact on modern Austria's multi-ethnic, multi-cultural identity.
+Morning classes focus on language and history; afternoon discussion classes emphasize Austrian culture, supported by readings from the texts, film screenings, and visits to important sites and events.

 8. Remaining credits